ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Altibase 3rd Party Connector Guide.md

 2. Call Preferences from the script panel.

-   Click the Preferences button beside the script panel.
+   Click the Preferences button beside the SQL script panel.

    ![explain4](media/DBeaver/explain4.png)